 Yes, Central Europe has a lot to see and do, but nonetheless Budapest is one of my favorite cities.
 Why’s that?

 Well, in my own experience, Budapest is an ideal city for solo female travelers as well as friends and couples.
 Furthermore Budapest is loaded with historically significant sites, such as the House of Terror and Castle Hill.
 There are so many great things to do in Budapest that the number of options are overwhelming in a good way.
+There are opportunities for photography workshops in Budapest, as well as other interactive tours.

 Furthermore, although I wouldn’t call Budapest a “cheap” destination, prices are still lower than nearby Vienna and Munich’s.
 Your wallet won’t complain too much.